srgokribb/Rifdock-Total-Setup/README.md

 #### (3) Select the location to install the boost by using
      # ./bootstrap.sh --prefix=/path/to/install/boost/
-- **If you are logged in as "root" or administer and want to make them automatically added to /usr/local directory, you don't need to add --prefix option.
+- **If you are sign in as "root" or administer and want to make them automatically added to /usr/local directory, you don't need to add --prefix option.
 Check whether libboost_xxx.so and libboost_xxx.so.1.65.0 files are generated in /usr/local/lib and /usr/local/include.**

 #### (4) Start installation
      # ./b2 install